paulobarchi/BMAStellarMasses/README.md

 ### Activating environment

-In runBMA_StellarMass_bckp.sh there is a function to activate the environment:
+In the bash script runBMA_StellarMass_bckp.sh there is a function to activate the environment:

 	activateEnvironment() {
 		# setting up anaconda